 - In some patients the condition may relapse

-- Nearly 1/3 of the patients has a more severe form where the hair loss is more extensive or they alternate between hair loss and hair regrowth
+- Nearly 1/3 of the patients have a more severe form where the hair loss is more extensive or they alternate between hair loss and hair regrowth

 - 10% of patients with AA may develop Alopecia Totalis or Alopecia Universalis

-- Around 25% of the patients may experience changes in finger- and toenail with rough, thin and split nails and less growth.
+- Approximately 25% of the patients may experience changes in finger- and toenail with rough, thin and split nails and less growth

-- Stress does not cause AA but it could trigger an ”outbreak” or flare up
+- Stress does not cause AA but it can trigger an ”outbreak” or flare up

-Depending on the severety of the conditions AA is divided into three groups
+Depending on the severity of the conditions AA is divided into three groups

-- Alopecia Areata: One or more patches of hair loss most commonly in the head, or face but can be on any part of hairbearing skin
+- Alopecia Areata: One or more patch/patches of hair loss most commonly in the head, or face but can be on any part of hair-bearing skin

 - Alopecia Areata: Complete or nearly complete loss of scalp-hair

-- Alopecia Universalis: Complete or near complete loss of hair on the scalp and body, including eyebrows, eyelaches, armpits and pubic hair
+- Alopecia Universalis: Complete or near complete loss of hair on the scalp and body, including eyebrows, eyelashes, armpits and pubic hair

 Treatment of Alopecia Areata

-However, frustrating, it’s important to remeber that there is no cure for AA.
+As frustrating and unfortunate as it may be, it’s important to remember that there is no cure for AA.

-In the most common form, Alopecia Areata (AA) is hair loss in one or more bald patches or spots.
-In most patients the hair will grow back spontaneously and no treatment is required.
+In the most common form, Alopecia Areata (AA) hair loss is seen in one or more bald patch/patches or spots.
+In most patients, the hair will grow back spontaneously and no treatment is required.

 In severe cases of AA, whether in the extent of hair loss or duration, various treatments can be tried out.
-As there is no cure, the response to the treatment can vary greatly.
-Even after a complete regrowth of hair the conditions may relapse.
+As there is no cure, the treatment suitable for your condition can vary greatly and will be tailored to your specific needs.
+Even after a complete regrowth of hair, the condition may relapse.

 Treatment options include, but are not limited to

-- Steriods, given orally, as injections or topically
+- Steroids which may be given orally, as injections or topically

 - Topical treatments with Minoxidil